Fasikaw/Toy01-Common-Knowledge-R-Python/README.md

          def __init__(self, price_param):
              self.price = price_param
      ```
    - [Note]: what is "self"?
-It referring to the instance!
+It's referring to the instance!